A Unified Framework for Linear-Programming Based Communication Receivers: Example Application: LP-Based Joint Equalization and Decoding

 \fbox{ } is capable of joint equalization and decoding, and has strong links (via Theorems \ref{prop:LP_equivalence_2} and \ref{thm:PCW_equivalence}) to the corresponding ``turbo equalizer'' based on application of the sum-product algorithm to the same factorization of the global function.
+Assuming for simplicity that the parity-check matrix of the LDPC code has a constant number $w_r$ of nonzero elements per row, {\bf LP4} consists of $n |\rrr|^{L+1} + m |\rrr|^{w_r-1}$ variables and $m + n|\rrr|^{L} + m w_r (|\rrr| - 1)$ constraints.
 Finally, note that in the case where the receiver output is integral, the LP variables $\{ w_{j,\bldbb} \}$ and $\{ q_{i,\blddd} \}$ serve as indicator functions for the local codewords and the trellis edges respectively.